Brent Russell

-His sister, Shelley, were also South Africa field hockey internationals.
+His sister, Shelley, was also a South African field hockey international.

 National team

 Russell was born in Port Elizabeth, but was schooled at Selborne College in East London.
 He was quickly brought up to international rugby level when he was selected for the 2002 Springboks team after making a good impression whilst in the national sevens team.
 In that year, he scored an especially memorable try in the Tri Nations against the Australian Wallabies in which he wriggled out of a seemingly sure tackle and successfully eluded several Wallabies on his way to the tryline.
 However, he has not been able to consistently break into the Boks lineup in recent years.
 He is a relatively small player, but what he lacks in size and strength he makes up in speed, acceleration, agility and creativity.
 He is considered to be one of the most dangerous backline players in South Africa for this very reason, as he has the ability to score a try "out of nothing".